Efficient Federated Meta-Learning over Multi-Access Wireless Networks

 where

-\end{theorem} \begin{proof} The detailed proof is presented in Appendix \ref{proof:thm_find_z} of the technical report \cite{technicalreport}. \end{proof} Theorem \ref{thm:find_z} shows the optimal RB allocation strategy can be obtained by solving \eqref{eq:find_z}, given transmission delay $\delta^*$.
+\end{theorem} \begin{proof} From Lemma \ref{lemma:delta}, Eq. \eqref{eq:find_z} holds if $\mu_{i,m}\le p^\mli{max}_i$.
+On the other hand, when $\mu_{i,m}> p^\mli{max}_i$, if device $i$ is selected, the transmission delay will be larger than $\delta^*$ (see the proof of Lemma \ref{lemma:delta}), which is contradictory to the given condition.
+Thus, when $\mu_{i,m}> p^\mli{max}_i$, we set $e_{i,m}=u_i + 1$, ensuring device $i$ not to be selected. \end{proof} Theorem \ref{thm:find_z} shows the optimal RB allocation strategy can be obtained by solving \eqref{eq:find_z}, given transmission delay $\delta^*$.
 Naturally, problem \eqref{eq:find_z} can be equivalently transformed to a bipartite matching problem.
 Consider a \emph{Bipartite Graph} $\mathcal{G}$ with source set $\mathcal{N}$ and destination set $\mathcal{M}$.
 For each $i\in\mathcal{N}$ and $m\in\mathcal{M}$, denote the weight of the edge from node $i$ to node $j$ as $w_{i\rightarrow j}$: If $u_i- e_{i,m}>0$, $w_{i\rightarrow j}=e_{i,m}-u_i$; otherwise, $w_{i\rightarrow j}=\infty$.
 Therefore, maximizing \eqref{eq:find_z} is equivalent to finding a matching in $\mathcal{G}$ with the minimum sum of weights.
 It means that we can obtain the optimal RB allocation strategy under fixed transmission delay via \emph{Kuhn-Munkres} algorithm with the worst complexity of $O(Mn^2)$ \cite{weisstein2011hungarian}.

 We proceed to show how to iteratively approximate the optimal $\delta^*$, $\bm{p}^*$, and $\bm{z}^*$. \begin{lemma} Let $j$ denote the communication straggler among all selected devices with respect to RB allocation $\bm{z}^*$ and transmission power $\bm{p}^*$, \ie, for any $i\in\mathcal{N}^*$,